 Areas of Emphasis

-Over 15 endorsements to choose from, and master’s degree programs also available.
+Over 15 majors to choose from and multiple endorsements for each grade level.
+Master’s degree programs are also available.

 UIU’s Teacher Education program has partnerships with many community colleges and PreK-12 schools.
 Many pre-service educators come from community colleges with which UIU’s Teacher Education program has partnerships.
 A number of additional opportunities exist for pre-service educators in the Program with PreK-12 schools including a student teaching partnership with the Aldine Independent School District on the north side of Houston, Texas.

 The standards of the Teacher Education program are based on the work of the Renaissance Partnership for Improving Teacher Quality.
 They are aligned with the Interstate Teacher Assessment and Support Consortium (InTASC) principles and the Iowa Teaching Standards.
 Pre-service educators are assessed on their Teacher Work Sample.
 Seven standards frame the Teacher Education program:

 - Pre-service educators use information about the learning-teaching context and student individual differences to set learning outcomes and plan instruction and assessment.

 - Pre-service educators set significant, challenging, varied and appropriate learning outcomes.